choshun/ascii-sequence/README.md

 StyleManager.vue is responsible for changing event data.

 Scheduler.vue (based off http://www.html5rocks.com/en/tutorials/audio/scheduling/) is responsible for firing events in state.sequence.
-This may or may not need to be a .vue.

 /destinations/*.js is fired from scheduler, and executes scheduled callbacks with sequencer event data (in our case css).